19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 Some of my favorite kampungs in Yogyakarta are:

-- The river between the kampungs Suryatmajan and Tegal Panggung: This is the Code River, just 5 mins east of Malioboro.
-You’ll immediately feel the contrast between the hustle and bustle of the city and the peace and quiet of the kampung.
+- The Code river between the kampungs Suryatmajan and Tegal Panggung.
+Just 5 minutes east of Malioboro.
+You’ll immediately feel the contrast between the hustle and bustle of the city center and the peace & quiet of the kampung.

 - Purwokinanti: Another awesome kampung with cute small alleys.
-While strolling, find the legendary Rujak Es Krim Pak Paino and have an authentic Yogyakartan dessert.
+While strolling, find the legendary Rujak Es Krim Pak Paino and have an authentic Yogyakartan dessert – ice cream with fruits!

-- The river between Pakuncen and Ngampilan: This is the Winongo River, around 20 mins west of Malioboro.
+- The Winongo river between Pakuncen and Ngampilan.
+Around 20 minutes west of Malioboro.
 If you’re noticing a trend, it’s that the alleys and pathways next to rivers in Jogja are a wonderful place to escape the noise of the busy streets.

-The Kraton was built in the 18th century and is still used as a residence by the Sultan himself – Sri Sultan Hamengkubuwono X!
+The Kraton/Keraton was built in the 18th century and is still used as a residence by the Sultan himself – Sri Sultan Hamengkubuwono X!

 Nonetheless, the Kraton is open for visitors as a museum where you can see a great collection of royal artifacts, an array of horse carriages used by the Sultans, and watch a traditional arts performance.

-The shows are different every day (except Monday when the Kraton is closed) and do not cost extra to watch.
-Here’s the schedule:
+These shows are different every day (except Monday when the Kraton is closed) and do not cost extra to watch.

 - Tuesday: Gamelan (traditional Javanese music) at 10:00;